broken/napi-wrapper-gen/README.md

 * node-webkit
 * nw-gyp
 * nan
+* ant

 Dislaimer Section
 -----------------
 1. This is currently a work in progress, but once it meets the needs for my current project, I'll most likely cease work until I finish that project.

 2. I wrote just enough to wrap the classes I needed.
-That means this is by no means an exhaustive translation tool.
+For one, that means it's written mostly like a script, and less like a well structured program.
+It also means this is by no means an exhaustive translation tool.
 However, it's simple enough that you should be able to plug the holes to fit your needs.

 3. I do not know antlr.
 I read just enough to build this grammar to work for me.
 I could have probably used antlr3, as I believe there is a C++ grammar for it, but after testing the C grammar on my header files, I realized that any complete grammar would be overkill, and writing my own would be much easier when building the translation listeners.